Table of Contents

 To ensure that the audit is as comprehensive as possible, make sure to use all the information related to the aspects of your supply chain execution that you’re auditing.
 This includes all the data from your databases and systems, as well as data from apps, sensors, and IoT devices.

-You may also need to look at documents such as invoices, contracts, receipts, reports, procedures, and policies.
+You may also need to look at documents such as invoices, contracts, receipts, progress report, procedures, and policies.
 Site visits, interviews with stakeholders, surveys, and questionnaires are additional ways to collate data for your audit.

 During this stage, it’s always a good idea to look beyond internal data for performance benchmarks in your industry.
 Consider researching industry benchmark reports, legislative updates, and changes in best practices to help you identify new opportunities for supply chain improvement.